bkryzz/modcel/README.md

   The following features decribe the cell/agent population:

-  - Discrete: models an assembly of individual cells/agents
+  - Discrete: models an assembly of individual cells/agents living on a predefined lattice

   - Continuous: models Navier-Stokes fluid flow in blood and other fluid capillaries (e.g., bile, lymph...)